Baroque (video game): Additional media

 Multiple other game projects were created by Sting Entertainment supporting the series.

 A promotional prequel novella titled Baroquism: Syndrome was written by Mariko Shimizu, originally serialised in Sega Saturn Magazine.
 Due to being released prior to its release, Shimizu had to be careful not to spoil the game's narrative.

 Another story joining the two narratives, Baroque Interludium, was likewise serialised in Sega Saturn Magazine, then later released through the game's website.

 Shimizu's novella was adapted into a visual novel.
 Titled Baroque Syndrome, it released for PlayStation on July 27, 2000.
 Baroque Syndrome was re-released for iOS and Android on January 11, 2019.

-A top-down shooter set in the game's universe called Baroque Shooting was released for Microsoft Windows on July 17, 2000.
+A 2D top-down shooter set in the game's universe called Baroque Shooting was released for Microsoft Windows on July 17, 2000.
+In this spin-off, players as an Angel navigate the Neuro Tower, a mysterious, enemy-filled structure and environmental hazards aiming to reach the final boss at the deepest level.
+The game emphasizes strategic play, allowing players to collect items that modify their unit's attack power, attack pattern, and speed.
+The order and combination of these items let players fine-tune their setup.
+An updated version of the game, BAROQUE SHOOTING: REVERSED was released on December 17, 2025 for Steam and Nintendo Switch.
+This version retains all of the aspects of the original game with new features such as a redesigned HUD, an art gallery, wallpaper for the game's title screen, enhanced graphics, the ability to continue after a Game Over, and remastered background music.

 A further title is Baroque Typing, a themed typing game released for Windows, first as a downloadable game on May 22, 2000; then as a packaged release on March 20, 2003.